scrapcomputing/ThrottleBlaster/README.md

 # Features
-- Three modes of operation to fit your needs, selected by jumpers:
+- Four modes of operation to fit your needs, selected by jumpers:
   1. single push-button control.
 This is great for re-purposing the Turbo button (NOTE: the on/off turbo switch would need to be replaced with a push-button).
+  2. Two-button control (left/right).
-  2. rotary-encoder with a push-button.
+  3. rotary-encoder with a push-button.
 This is great for placing it on a drive bay panel.
-  3. analogue potentiometer with/without a push-button.
+  4. analogue potentiometer with/without a push-button.
 This could be used for configurations without a display.
 - 7-segment TM1637-based display that shows the effective frequency.
 This can be considered optional, but is highly recommended.
 - Cycle through preset frequencies or select a frequency at a 1MHz granularity.
 - Each preset can be tuned/programmed both in terms of the PWM level but also the PWM frequency.